hertogp/stitch/README.md

 [true,false,"true","false","yes","no"]
 ```

+Normally, codeblocks are marked by:

+- setting an attribute like `stitch=name`, or
+- adding `.stitch` as a class to a codeblock.

+Hence, converting an externally acquired markdown document would require
+touching all relevant codeblocks in order for them to get processed.
+The
+`cls` option alleviates that need by allowing stitch to select
+codeblock’s based on (one of) its classes.

-When used as a codeblock attribute `{.. cls=true ..}` then the codeblock
+When used as a codeblock attribute `{.. cls=true ..}`, stitch will match
-will be processed by stitch if stitch has a section for one of the cb’s
-classes.

-When used as part of a stitch named section in the document’s meta data,
+any of the codeblock’s classes to named stitch sections in the doc’s
+meta data.
+The first match is then used to process the codeblock.
+When
+no class matches, the codeblock is ignored.
+This will happen for this
+codeblock specifically.

-all codeblocks that have that class will be processed by stitch.
+To enable the same for all codeblocks that have a certain class, set the
+`cls=true` in the corresponding stitch name’d section in the doc’s meta
+data.

-The main purpose is to allow for processing of markdown documents that
+So the main purpose is to allow for processing of markdown documents
-are pulled in by a codeblock and which are not necessarily
+that are produced externally and pulled in by a codeblock and that are
-‘stitch-aware’.
+not necessarily ‘stitch-aware’.

 For example, suppose your main document’s meta data looks something
 like:

      ---
      author: abc
-     stitch:
-       gnuplot:
+     stitch:                     # the stitch meta data section
+       gnuplot:                  # a named stitch section
          dir: '.stitch/gnuplot'
          .. : more options
-         cls: true
+         cls: true               # -> select codeblocks with class .gnuplot
-       other:
+       other:                    # a named stitch section
          dir: ..
      ...

-Then all codeblocks with a `.gnuplot` class will be processed according
-to the settings of `gnuplot` in the meta data of the document.
-That
-means less noise in the attributes of gnuplot codeblocks.

 If a codeblock in the main document pulls in another markdown document,
 which is to be filtered by stitch as well (see [Nested
-doc](#nested-doc)), stitch add its own configuration to the
+doc](#nested-doc)), stitch adds its own configuration to the
-subdocument’s meta data before calling itself.
-That way all
+subdocument’s meta data before calling itself (or another filter) with
-`{#id .gnuplot ..}` codeblocks will also be processed without touching
+that document.
+That way all `{#id .gnuplot ..}` codeblocks will also be
-the subdocument itself.
+processed without touching the subdocument itself.

+This feature can also be used when writing a document to further reduce
+the noise in the attributes of codeblocks and allows for consistent
+processing of said codeblocks.

 ### `dir`